H\"older coverings of sets of small dimension: Covers of small sets by H o lder graphs

 Let us first fix some notation and definitions.
 Let $\dimh,\dimp$ and $\udimb$ denote the Hausdorff, packing and upper box counting (or Minkowski) dimensions respectively.
 For the definitions and main properties, see for example \cite{Mattila1995}.

 We let $G(d,k)$ be the Grassmannian of $k$-planes in $\R^d$.
 This is a compact smooth manifold of dimension $k(d-k)$.
-A natural metric compatible with the topology of $G(d,k)$ is given by $\roo(V,W)=\|P_V-P_W\|$, where $P_{\cdot}$ denotes parallel projection, and $\|\cdot\|$ stands for the operator norm.
-The Hausdorff and box-counting dimensions of $G(d,k)$ in this metric are again $k(d-k)$.
+A natural metric compatible with the topology of $G(d,k)$ is given by $\roo(V,W)=\|P_V-P_W\|$, where $P_{\cdot}$ denotes parallel projection (i.e. orthogonal projection to the orthogonal complement of the plane), and $\|\cdot\|$ stands for the operator norm.
+The Hausdorff and box counting dimensions of $G(d,k)$ in this metric are again $k(d-k)$.
 We note that the orthogonal group $O(d)$ acts transitively on $G(d,k)$, and that the metric $\roo$ is invariant under this action.
 Moreover, $G(d,k)$ carries a unique Borel probability measure $\gamma_{d,k}$ invariant under this action.
 The Grassmannian $G(d,1)$ can be naturally identified with the $(d-1)$ dimensional projective space.
 For further details about $G(d,k)$ and $\gamma_{d,k}$, the reader is referred to \cite[Section 3]{Mattila1995}.

-For $w\ge 0$, let $\HH_\infty^w$ denote the $w$ dimensional Hausdorff content on the Grassmanian $G(d,k)$ (with respect to the metric $d$ defined above).
+For $w\ge 0$, let $\HH_\infty^w$ denote the $w$ dimensional Hausdorff content on the Grassmanian $G(d,k)$ (with respect to the metric $\roo$ defined above).
 That is, for $E\subset G(d,k)$